skrshisode/queuingsystem/README.md

 `docker-compose build`<br/>
 `docker-compose up -d`<br/>

+Note:
-(Note: You might need to wait till all services are up and running!)
+* You might need to wait till all services are up and running!
+* Make sure nothing is running on port 80 of your system.
+  Otherwise it will conflict with Nginx container.

+Now open browser and type `localhost`.

 ##### Documentation #####